Logan fished the phone from his pocket and flicked on the screen. He unlocked it with a swipe of his index finger, leaving a smear of salt and oil.

 They scurried ahead.
 Three men donning stained unicolor tee-shirts, raw denim, and worn-in rigger boots.
 Their hair slipshod, either crewcut or curtained.
 They strode apace, possessed of some rhythm guilty men keep.

 Jack, among them, checked the time without pause and thought soberly to himself that these fleeting moments could be a former life’s.
-Each of which would be guaranteed some reserved space in his recollection should he do well to remember them.
-To pick them, like photographs suspended in a darkroom wet with pre-processed film; hanging like fingers paused before the pianist strikes the opening key.
+Each of which would be accessed through recall at some later time and place.
+To be picked like photographs hanging in a darkroom wet with pre-processed film.

 For one such moment he recalled how his maw, at family get-togethers and birthday parties, would tease him about how the dimples on his cheeks flared his ears out when he smiled.
 Jack was beaming today, helpless in the fight against it.
 This was a time of grand renewal, or so hinted something visceral.